Ziheng-Qi/IlliniX/README.md

-#Group 3

 #### Greetings

-Here are detailed instructions of how to run tests regarding this final MP:
+Here are detailed instructions of how to run tests regarding this OS Kernel: